balouf/stochastic_matching/README.md

 If you publish results based on [Stochastic Matching][SM], **please acknowledge** the usage of the package by quoting the following paper.

-* Céline Comte, Fabien Mathieu, Ana Bušić.
+* Céline Comte, Fabien Mathieu, Sushil Mahavir Varma, Ana Bušić.
 [Online Stochastic Matching: A Polytope Perspective](https://hal.archives-ouvertes.fr/hal-03502084).
 2024.

 ## Credits